lucasaglia/team-diana.github.io/en/pages/ccny_rgbd.md

 1. fix how Z variance is evaluate
 2. ignore non valid points in the amplitude and depth image
+3. Check unit of measure
+4. Check all TODO in code
+5. try to set motion constraint (z=0)
+6. Use generate service than resolve path service

 ## How to run it: